ln-komandur/nextcloud-on-ubuntu/README.md

 `sudo systemctl reload apache2`

-Before completing the installation through the browser, prepare the dedicated partition where nextcloud files will be saved as below
+## Installing the nextcloud server - Part 2: Preparing the dedicated partition to save nextclound server's data files
+1. Create a separte disk partition of desired size and format it as `ext4` using GParted or KDE Partition Manager

-`sudo mkdir /media/all-users-nextcloud-data`
+2. Create a directory to mount that partition commonly for all users using `sudo mkdir /media/all-users-nextcloud-data`

-`sudo chown www-data:www-data /media/all-users-nextcloud-data/ -R`
+3. Give the ownership of that directory (to-be partition mount point) to the web-root `sudo chown www-data:www-data /media/all-users-nextcloud-data/ -R`

-`ls -l /media/`
+4. Get the UUID of the partition using one of the below `ls -l /media/`
 `sudo blkid | grep UUID=`

-`sudo nano /etc/fstab`
+5. Edit fstab to include information to mount the partition at the directory `sudo nano /etc/fstab`

+add the line
-added the line 'UUID=<UUID of the partition><tab>/media/all-users-nextcloud-data<tab>ext4<tab>noauto,nosuid,nodev,nofail<tab>0<tab>0' at the end
+'UUID=<UUID of the partition><tab>/media/all-users-nextcloud-data<tab>ext4<tab>noauto,nosuid,nodev,nofail<tab>0<tab>0' at the end

+6. Mount the partition now
 `sudo mount -a`

-Completed the Installation in the Web Browser by accessing https://localhost/nextcloud/ and a

-Warning: Potential Security Risk Ahead
-Advanced
-Accept the Risk and Continue

-Gave the path to the data folder as /media/all-users-nextcloud-data/

-Increased PHP Memory Limit
+7. Increase PHP Memory Limit to 512M

 `cat /etc/php/7.4/apache2/php.ini | grep 128`

 `sudo sed -i 's/memory_limit = 128M/memory_limit = 512M/g' /etc/php/7.4/apache2/php.ini`

+## Installing the nextcloud server - Part 3: Completing the installation in the Web Browser by accessing https://localhost/nextcloud/
+1. Accept the Potential Security Risk Ahead from self signed security certificates that the browser warns about, and Continue

+2. Give the path to the data folder as /media/all-users-nextcloud-data/ along with credentials for mariaDB, new username and password for nextclound e.t.c.